home-assistant/home-assistant.io/source/_components/homekit.markdown

 logo: apple-homekit.png
 ---

 The `HomeKit` component allows you to forward entities from Home Assistant to Apple `HomeKit`, so they could be controlled from Apple `Home` app and `Siri`.
+Please make sure that you have read the [considerations](#considerations) listed below to save you some trouble later.

 {% configuration %}
   homekit: